jetskeedog/randomchuck/README.md

 RandomChuck is a simple python script that creates random "songs" from a text prompt using the ChucK programming language.

 ## Prerequisites
-Before using this script, you need to have an OpenAI API key.
+There is an optional script(ChatGPT.py) that uses the OpenAI API key.
 If you don't have one, sign up on the OpenAI website and obtain your API key.

 ## Requirements
 * Python 3.x